-You’ll notice, too, that all of the tequilas listed below are blanco or silver tequilas, which, in the simplest sense, means they are unaged.
-Reposado, añejo, and extra añejo tequilas are all aged for various times and because of that, tend to be a little more expensive (though in some cases, not much).
-The good thing about trying multiple blanco tequilas, though, is that you can really taste the difference between the regions (Highlands and Lowlands) that tequila is made in.
+You’ll notice, too, that all of the tequilas listed below are blanco tequilas, which, in the simplest sense, means they are unaged.
+Reposado, añejo, and extra añejo tequilas are all aged for various times and, because of that, tend to be a little more expensive (though in some cases, not much).
+The good thing about trying multiple blanco tequilas, though, is that you can really taste the difference between the regions (highlands and lowlands) that tequila is made in.

 Sauza Blue Silver – $17

-Sauza’s entry level tequila Blue Silver (a lowland variety) is citrusy, a little bit peppery, and has some nice orange blossom notes to it.
+Sauza’s entry level tequila, Blue Silver (a lowland variety), is citrusy, a little bit peppery, and has some nice orange blossom notes to it.
 The taste of agave is fully present in this tequila, which fades quickly and cleanly after drinking it.
-A good sipper, but also great in cocktails.
+It’s a good sipper, but also great in cocktails.